yj1190590/Consensus/README.md

 This paper introduces a new design.
 The following is the introduction to basic algorithm.<br><br>

 ## 2. Consensus processes
-Consensus processes are divided into the following steps:
+Consensus processes are divided into the following steps:<br>
 (1) Votes generation: Stakeholders generate votes according to the probability based on the stakes held, gain the qualification for voting and become miners to build blocks;

 (2) Competition for building blocks: Miners generate blocks and gain awards according to the probability based on the quantity of the votes they have generated;